realadammatthew/humbleberger/src/ads/prophet-like-shepherd.md

 tags: ["Prophet", "Moses", "Yeshua", "Deuteronomy 18", "Shepherd", "Messiah", "Hebrew Bible"]
 featured: true
 priority: 0.93
-excerpt: "Moses promised a prophet who would lead with God’s voice and a shepherd’s heart.
+excerpt: "Moses promised a prophet who would lead with G-d’s voice and a shepherd’s heart.
 Could it be Yeshua?"
 social_share_text: "A Prophet Like a Shepherd: Could this ancient promise point to Yeshua?"
 trust_badges: ["501(c)(3) Nonprofit", "Tax-Deductible Giving", "Free Messianic Resources"]
 testimonial: "When I read Deuteronomy 18 again, it felt like it pointed right to Yeshua."